All Episodes

 She's about to hit another losing streak.

-Now she may be the Democrats' so-called inevitable nominee.
+Now, she may be the Democrats' so-called inevitable nominee.

 You strip away those superdelegates.

-She has a neck and neck race with Bernie Sanders.
+She has a neck-and-neck race with Bernie Sanders.

-Anyway, on the heels of uh his Indiana victory, he seems pretty well positioned for wins in West Virginia and Oregon, which are coming up.
+Anyway, on the heels of his Indiana victory, he seems pretty well positioned for wins in West Virginia and Oregon, which are coming up.

-And for Clinton, the prospect of additional Sanders wins is for her, she's looking at it as more of a headache, but even if there's a little chance that Sanders can be the nom win the nomination, every victory raises new questions.
+But even if there's a little chance that Sanders can win the nomination, every victory raises new questions.

 Why can't she finish him off?

-And she's not even close to closing this out.
+A 74-year-old, angry, curmudgeon socialist, and she's not even close to closing this out.

 In Kentucky, which votes in the same day as Oregon, she might win there, but maybe not after her comments about coal mining.

-Who knows what impact that's gonna have.
+Who knows what impact that's going to have?

 There have been two California polls in the last two weeks, and Hillary does have a pretty big lead there, but the Fox survey only had her up by two points against Bernie Sanders.

-Anyway, so he's saying, quote, if we're to have a unified party in the fall, no matter who wins the nomination, we cannot have a Democratic National Convention in which the views of millions of people who participated in the Democratic nominating process are not being resent uh represented in the committee membership.
+Anyway, so he's saying, quote, if we're to have a unified party in the fall, no matter who wins the nomination, we cannot have a Democratic National Convention in which the views of millions of people who participated in the Democratic nominating process are not being represented in the committee membership.

-They said that sends a very clear message that the Democratic Party is not open to the millions of new people that his campaign brought into the political process.
+He said that sends a very clear message that the Democratic Party is not open to the millions of new people that his campaign brought into the political process.

 So they got their own problems going on.